Simplify device setup with Windows Autopilot

 - Show an organization's login page.
 The organization can predefine a logon page that adds the device as a work device, and joins the device with Azure Active Directory.

 - Enroll the device into a Mobile Device Manager (MDM), for example: Microsoft Intune, after OOBE is complete.

 - Streamline the out-of-box experience (OOBE) to use just the steps and decisions required, using a Windows AutoPilot Deployment profile.

 - Devices pre-installed with Windows 10 Pro Creators Update (version 1703 or later) or Windows 10 Pro for Advanced PCs.

 - Device identifier known as a hardware hash (128 HWH or 4k HWH), which is typically provided by an OEM.
-You'll use identifiers to assign organization profiles in the Partner Dashboard.
+You'll use identifiers to assign organization profiles in the Partner Center.

 - The devices must have access to the internet.
 When the device can’t connect, it shows the default Windows out-of-box experience (OOBE) screens.